 Wash Care: Dry Wash

-Note: Su, the model is wearing a blouse named as Kalamkari Shobuj - https://suta.in/products/kalamkari-shobuj
+Blouse: Su, the model is wearing a blouse named as Kalamkari Shobuj -

 The handloom cotton is a type of fabric that is woven using hand operated looms.
 Two sets of interlacing yarns, the warp (length) and weft (width), are woven on a mechanised loom operated by weavers.
 These looms do not use electricity.
 Human handling lends the fabrics a unique feel and renders the fabrics more value.
 The resultant fabric is softer, more durable and much more comfortable than machine-made fabrics.
 Handloom cotton is more breathable and thus feels lighter in summers and provides more insulation in winters.
 The dyeing process also becomes easier for handloom cotton as the colour penetration is substantially more.
 Hues are absorbed better thus look resplendent on handloom cotton.

-The art of hand weaving is labour intensive and takes a longer time.
+The traditional handwoven Ikat saree originally comes from West Bengal and their unique craftsmanship.
+This art of hand weaving is labour intensive and takes a longer time.
 But, the beauty it adds to the fabric is priceless.
-Choosing handloom cotton supports the rich weaving heritage of India and lets the weavers carry on the precious art-form to the future generations as well.
+Choosing handloom cotton supports the rich weaving heritage of India and lets the weavers carry on the precious art-form that's has been originated from West Bengal to the future generations as well.